ohiofi/code-u-level-2/README.md

 : an algorithm that will always produce the same predictable output when given the same input filtering
-: selecting keeping or removing specific items in a larger dataset Machine learning
+: selecting keeping or removing specific items in a larger dataset Machine Learning
-: Also known as ML, a field of study that gives computers the ability to make connections and perform a task without being explicitly programmed prioritization
+: Also known as ML, a field of study that gives computers the ability to make connections and perform a task without being explicitly programmed nondeterministic
+: an algorithm that may not produce the same exact output when given the same input prioritization
 : the action or process of deciding the rank, importance, or urgency of items stochastic
-: an algorithm that uses randomness to solve a problem and may not produce the same exact output when given the same input
+: a system that is designed with some randomness and the probabilites are known